lightning/bolts/02-peer-protocol.md

 errors.
 However, without re-checking the actual encrypted packet sent, it won't know whether the error was its own or the remote's; so such detection is left as an option.

+Nodes inside a blinded route must use `invalid_onion_blinding` to avoid leaking information to senders trying to probe the blinded route.

 ### Committing Updates So Far: `commitment_signed`